-There are individual contractual pension commitments for the Management Board members Dr. UIf M. Schneider, Dr. Francesco De Meo, Dr. Jürgen Götz, and Mr. Stephan Sturm based on their service agreements with the general partner of Fresenius SE & Co.
+There are individual contractual pension commitments for the Management Board members Mr. Stephan Sturm, Dr. Francesco De Meo and Dr. Jürgen Götz based on their service agreements with the general partner of Fresenius SE & Co.
 KGaA.
+As a Management Board Member leaving on June 30, 2016, Dr. Ulf M. Schneider has an individual contractual pension commitment based on his former contract of employment with the general partner of Fresenius SE & Co.
+KGaA.
 The Management Board member Dr. Ernst Wastler has a pension commitment of VAMED AG, Vienna; Fresenius SE & Co.
 KGaA has issued a guarantee for the commitments thereunder.
 The Management Board member Mats Henriksson has an individual contractual pension commitment of Fresenius Kabi AG.
 The Management Board member Mr. Rice Powell has received an individual contractual pension commitment from Fresenius Medical Care Management AG.
-Furthermore, he has acquired non-forfeitable entitlements from participating in pension plans for employees of Fresenius Medical Care North America, and during the fiscal year 2015, he participated in the U.S.-based 401(k) Savings Plan.
+Furthermore, he has acquired non-forfeitable entitlements from participating in pension plans for employees of Fresenius Medical Care North America, and during the fiscal year 2016, he participated in the U.S.-based 401(k) Savings Plan.
 This plan generally enables employees in the United States to invest part of their gross income into retirement plans.
-With regard to these pension commitments, the Fresenius Group had pension obligations of €30,318 thousand as of December 31, 2015 (2014: €24,381 thousand).
-The additions to pension liability in the fiscal year 2015 amounted to €5,937 thousand (2014: €8,418 thousand).
+With regard to the pension commitments for acting Management Board members as of December 31, the Fresenius Group had pension obligations of €31,180 thousand as of December 31, 2016 (2015: €25,111 thousand).
+The additions to pension liability in the fiscal year 2016 amounted to €6,069 thousand (2015: €5,024 thousand).